adrensnyder/ImapSyncMigrationHelper/README.md

 You can view the job with atq and at -c [ID] to see the details.

 The file jobname_token_imapsync contains the token needed by ImapSync to log in to the 365 platform.
+This filename is what you have to insert in the variables TOKEN_ORIG or TOKEN_DEST.

 To stop the renew of the Token simply delete the at job with
 ```
 atrm [ID]
 ```
 NOTE:
 If you want to migrate from 365 to 365, you can:

 - Try the functions included in the Exchange section for Tenant-to-Tenant migration.
 (I haven't had much luck, except with the Gmail Tenant to 365 function)
 - Generate the app, create the token with another name using mutt, changing only the jobname in the filename when requesting authorization, and start `./create_next_schedule.sh newjobname_token_auth`.
-Now, in the main.conf file, change the variables TOKEN_ORIG and TOKEN_DEST.
+- Now, in the main.conf file, change the variables TOKEN_ORIG or TOKEN_DEST with newjobname_token_imapsync.

 The password in mail_list for the 365 account isn't needed but must maintain the structure, so write something like "pass".